imrantan/st-fpl-analyser/README.md

 ## Disclaimer

 This project is not affiliated with or endorsed by the official Fantasy Premier League or Premier League.
 It is a fan-made tool intended for personal use and analysis.
+Please use responsibly and in accordance with the Fantasy Premier League's terms of service.